nightroman/FarNet/trunk/RightControl/Readme.txt

 Known issue/workaround:
 Until the issue Mantis 1465 is resolved Shift+Left/Right work funny in dialogs and the cmdline when selection is set by the module.
-Workaround: use macros ShiftLeft/Right (not in editor!) and bind them to the commands 7 and 8.
+Workaround: use macros ShiftLeft/Right (not in editor!) and bind them to the commands vertical-left and vertical-right.
+(Install-RightControlMacro-.ps1 does this, too).
-(Install-RightControlMacro-.ps1 installs that macros, too).

 = OPTIONS =